hoangvvo/benzene/docs/worker/README.md

 ## Why GraphQL in the browser

 - You can query 3rd parties' APIs without making a redundant round to and from the backend.
-- It enables query deduplication so that you do not waste server resources for identical 3rd parties' requests, while improving speed/performance.
+- It enables query deduplication so that you do not waste server resources for identical requests while improving speed/performance.

 In addition, you can (and more often) use `@benzene/worker` in [Cloudflare Workers®](https://workers.cloudflare.com/).